vkabadzhova/simplifyLaw/README.md

 # SimplifyLaw Browser Extension
-> Note: Copilot wrote me, more emojis will be included in that readme in the future :smiley:

 ## Description

 SimplifyLaw is a browser extension designed to make legal jargon more accessible.
 It helps users understand the law by providing explanations for legal terms and phrases directly in their browser.
-Whether you're reading a legal document online or just curious about what those T&C of your favorite website include, SimplifyLaw offers a convenient way to get instant clarifications.
+Whether you're reading a legal document online or just curious about what those T&C of your favourite website include, SimplifyLaw offers a convenient way to get instant clarifications.

 ## Features